dougtoppin/novalug-docker-images/PITCHME.md

 +++

-example of a dockerfile
+example of a Dockerfile

 ```
-FROM something
+FROM alpine
 RUN something

 ```

++++ Creating images

+Build using a tag

+`docker build -t myalpine:latest .`

++++ Running images

+Run using a tag

+`docker run -it --rm myalpine`
 ---

 ## Dockerize an application